 Expanding access in low-resource or remote settings

-In areas with radiologist shortages, validated AI tools can provide basic triage or screening, enabling remote clinicians to identify urgent pathology and prioritize teleradiology or remote consults or workflows.
-This doesn’t replace expertise, but can improve healthcare access.
+In areas with radiologist shortages, validated AI tools provide basic triage.
+This enables remote clinicians to identify urgent pathology and prioritize teleradiology workflows.

 Extending decision support to pathology

-AI also augments pathology workflows by quantifying biomarkers, grading tumors, isolating candidate regions for immunohistochemistry, and supporting prognostic models.
-These decision‑support outputs are particularly effective when integrated with clinical data to produce context‑aware recommendations.
+AI augments pathology workflows by quantifying biomarkers, grading tumors and isolating candidate regions for immunohistochemistry.
+These decision-support outputs produce context-aware recommendations when integrated with clinical data.

 Physicians’ concerns about AI integration in radiology